Stuycs-K/final-project-9-shresthaa-wassercugm/README.md

 5. Once all of the balls have stopped, you will be able to aim the cue ball again!

 PS: Press 2 to see a pre-designed template that sets up an easy endgame, and win the game by shooting the 8-ball into the hole.
 Press 3 to see another template which will allow you to lose.
 Press 1  to return to the normal game.
-Press 4 twice to restart the game after someone wins!
+Press 4 to restart the game after someone wins!
 An easy cheat for aiming is to press 0: while holding down 0, click anywhere on the table to place the cue ball there.